camunda/camunda-docs/docs/components/concepts/messages.md

 When a buffered message could not be correlated to a process instance in the given time-to-live, it gets removed from the buffer afterwards.

+As the expired messages are cleaned up in batches, there will be a configurable delay before the expiration is available.

 More details about the expired messages can be found in the exporters chapter of the Self-Managed section.
 (Link to be done).